 Q22) Define extended deployment.

-In WebSphere, deployments are extended due to the purpose of increasing the service quality.
-The gets increased with the help of optimization of the IT resources.
+Ans: In WebSphere, deployments are extended due to the purpose of increasing the service quality.
+This gets increased with the help of the optimization of the IT resources.
 It works in three main areas as follows -

 1. Websphere extreme scale